CSME-2441-02 - Prep State Licensing Exam

 |Program Student Learning Outcomes||

-1. Practice all sanitary and safety measures that protect individual public health
+SLO 2.
+Students will practice all sanitary and safety measures that protect individual and public health

 |Course Student Learning Outcomes||

-3. Demonstrates proficiency in all cosmetology skills.(PSLO 3) measured by unit exam chapter 18 Braiding.
+3. Demonstrates proficiency in all cosmetology skills.(PSLO 3) measured by Unit exam Chapter 16 Braiding.

-4. Prepares to take State Board requirements (PSLO 2) measured by TDLR requirements with state laws,
+4. Prepares to take State Board requirements (PSLO 2) measured by TDLR requirements with the state laws.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|